AzzappApp/react-native-nfc-manager/README.md

 ### Miscellaneous

 - The authentification process of the mobile applications is based on tokens
-- [Microsoft App Center](https://appcenter.ms/) is used of Code Push, crash reporting and distribution of staging and development version of the application
 - On IOS the main image component is based on [Nuke](https://github.com/kean/Nuke)

 ## CI/CD